Aging Voice Problems

 Call for an Appointment 855-855-6484

-Voice problems -- such as voice weakness -- that develop with age can affect you socially and emotionally, possibly even leading to isolation and depression.
-Duke voice specialists use the latest techniques and bring years of experience to evaluating your voice problem and helping make your voice stronger so you can stay engaged in all the things you love to do.
+Voice problems such as voice weakness and difficulty projecting can develop with age.
+Age-related voice changes are a result of the vocal cords (also known as vocal folds) thinning over time -- this is called vocal fold atrophy.
+Aging voice problems often affect people socially and emotionally, possibly even leading to isolation and depression.
+Duke voice specialists use the latest techniques and bring years of experience to evaluating and treating your voice problem so you can stay engaged in all the things you love to do.

 Find a Voice Specialist